The University of Toronto and the UAE

 - Jeff Skoll Founder & Chair, The Skoll Foundation; first President of eBay Inc.

 - David Cronenberg Acclaimed director, screenwriter, and actor

-We welcome applications from well-qualified students from Singapore.
+We welcome applications from well-qualified students from the United Arab Emirates.
 Admission to the University of Toronto is competitive.
 You will be considered on the basis of your academic history; some programs require supplementary applications, auditions or profiles.
 We strongly encourage prospective applicants to apply early and submit all necessary documents as early as possible.
-If English isn't your first language, you may be required to submit proof of English facility.
+If English isn’t your first language, you may be required to submit proof of English facility.

 If you are not a Canadian citizen, permanent resident or protect person, you will need valid documents to live and study in Canada.
 You can apply for a study permit once you’ve received an offer of admission from the university.
 We recommend beginning the study permit process as early as possible because it can sometimes take a few months to complete.
 Our Centre for International Experience is available to help international students navigate the study permit process and answer any questions.